utkusarioglu/wordpress-react-typescript/API.md

 ## Getting command line help

-All methods with some exceptions under the `production` parent, offer help documentation through `-h` and `--help` flags.
+All methods with some exceptions under the `production` api, offer help documentation through `-h` and `--help` flags.
 You can refer to these for on-the-fly refreshers.